-The real work, however, takes place before we leave for the show.
+As an international franchise consultants, the real work, however, takes place before we leave for the show.
 This work is not dissimilar to that of assisting with mergers and acquisitions.
 We are looking for the right strategic partners, and are contacting them is more on the basis of equals joining forces than our selling them on our product, although there is always some selling to do.
 We always prefer to have a few suitable candidates in the running at the same time, and our tactics may differ for each of them, as they may need us and we them for different reasons.

 Obviously, in order to reach the best candidates, we need to research each market before contacting the candidates.
 This pro-active approach is designed both to eliminate interested.
 But inappropriate partners, and to learn who would be most suitable and what they need.
 Simply “taking orders” at a franchise show does not even start to provide these advantages.